Afjunior18/Grandmas-Chocolicious/README.md

 ## Features

+### Home Page:
-- **Home Page**: Crafted with product photos to captivate customer attention and create an engaging user experience.
+- Crafted with product photos to captivate customer attention and create an engaging user experience.

 ![Home page](assets/readme-images/home-page-features.png)

+### Header:
-- **Header**: Includes a logo and links for easy navigation on the website.
+- Includes a logo and links for easy navigation on the website.

 ![Header](assets/readme-images/header-features.png)

+### Our Product section:
-- **Our Product section**: Where you'll find photos and descriptions of the products we offer.
+- Where you'll find photos and descriptions of the products we offer.

 ![Our Product Section](assets/readme-images/our-product-section.png)

+### Contact Section:
-- **Contact Section**: Here, you'll discover a map showing our location, as well as a form for signing up to get a 20% discount and receive email updates.
+- Here, you'll discover a map showing our location, as well as a form for signing up to get a 20% discount and receive email updates.

 ![Contact Section](assets/readme-images/contact-features.png)

+### Footer:
-- **Footer**: Links to all our social media accounts like Instagram, YouTube, and Twitter.
+- Links to all our social media accounts like Instagram, YouTube, and Twitter.

 ![Footer](assets/readme-images/footer-features.png)

+### Thank You Page:
-- **Thank You Page**: A message thanking you for signing up and visiting our website.
+- A message thanking you for signing up and visiting our website.

 ![Thank you page](assets/readme-images/thank-you-features.png)

+### Favicon:
-- **Favicon**: An icon for the browser tab.
+- An icon for the browser tab.

 ![Thank you page](assets/favicon/favicon-32x32.png)